kisssdev/kis-jsdoc-plugin/README.md

 ## Automatic links to class documentation

-* If all you EcmaScript classes have unique names and if you use the class name as parameters of your `@param`, `@return`, `@see` tags or {@link} inline tag, a link to the corresponding class documentation will be created.
+* If all you EcmaScript classes have unique names and if you use the class name as parameters of your `@param`, `@return`, `@see` tags or {@link} inline tag, a markdown link to the corresponding class documentation will be created.

 ```javascript
 /**